FrigadeHQ/trench/README.md

    ```

 ## Demo

 In the Demo below, we show you how to build a mini version of Google Analytics using Trench and Grafana

 https://github.com/user-attachments/assets/e3f64590-6e7e-41b9-b425-7adb5a1e19b1

-## Cloud

-Request access to Trench Cloud from our [website](https://trench.dev) to get started with the fully-managed version of Trench.

 ## 🔗 Links